dianabalt/SmartTasker/README.md

 **SmartTasker** is a Django based productivity app that helps you manage daily work using the Pomodoro technique.
 It organizes tasks, tracks time and provides summaries so you can stay focused and analyze your productivity.

 ## Features

-- **Tasks layout**
-  - Add, edit and delete tasks
-  - Mark tasks as complete
-  - Categorize tasks with custom tags
+- **Add, Edit, and Delete Tasks:** Manage your daily and weekly to-dos.
+- **Mark Tasks as Complete:** Finished tasks move to a completed section, grayed out with a green check mark.
+- **Categorize Tasks:** Assign custom category names and colors for easy filtering and organization.
-- **Timer feature**
+- **Built-in Timers:**
-  - Pomodoro style timers for each task
+  - Pomodoro-style timers for each task
-  - Start, pause and stop timers
+  - Start, pause, and stop timers
+  - Overtime timer starts automatically if you work past your estimate
-  - Record the time spent on every task
+  - All time spent is tracked and recorded
-- **Dashboard page**
+- **Dashboard & Analytics:**
-  - Daily and weekly productivity summaries
+  - View daily and weekly productivity summaries
-  - Compare estimated versus actual time
+  - Compare estimated vs. actual time spent
-  - Charts to visualize progress
+  - Visual charts to track your progress
+  - Live tracking of time spent today and this week (includes overtime)
+- **Search and Filter:** Find tasks by name or filter by category.
-- **Easy account set up and access**
+- **Easy Account Management:**
-  - User registration, login and logout
-  - Keeps all task, timer and summary data scoped to each user
+  - Register, log in, and log out securely
+  - All your tasks and stats are kept private to your account

 ## Technologies
 - **Language & Framework**: Python (Django)
 - **Frontend**: HTML, CSS, JavaScript